 Visitors Must obtain Visa Without Reference (Visa is issued by Malaysian mission in the respective country) or Visa With Reference (Visa is approved by the Immigration Department) at the nearest Malaysian Embassies / Consulates before entering Malaysia.

-Posses confirm air ticket back to country of origin or current residing country or possess visa and confirm air ticket to country of onward destination.
+Posses confirm air ticket back to the country of origin or current residing country or possess a visa and confirm air ticket to country of onward destination.

 This visa is issued for those travelling on business or investment only.

 Trip Must be sponsored by a local high-level individual or a local business company which invites them to Malaysia (the sponsoring company need to be well established and is required to submit copies of Form 9, 24 and 49 to the Immigration Department of Malaysia).

 The sponsor Must deposit RM 2000.00 per person to the Immigration Department of Malaysia as a security deposit.
 Visitors will be given a maximum of 30 days of stay with no extension allowed.